Berwick St John: Religious sites

 There was a church at Berwick St John by the early 13th century, linked to Wilton Abbey and (for part of the next century) Shaftesbury Abbey.
 The rectors acquired farmland and woodland, partly in exchange for tithes; in 1783 there were 50 acres of arable and meadow, and after relinquishing 19 acres of woodland in 1829 the rector held 55 acres.
 These landholdings were sold in 1930.

 The Church of England parish church of St John the Baptist is cruciform with a tower over the crossing.
-It was built in the 14th century but heavily restored in 1861 under the direction of the Gothic revival architect Henry Woodyer; the nave was lengthened and the tower re-erected.
+It was built in the 14th century but heavily restored in 1861 under the direction of the Gothic Revival architect Henry Woodyer; the nave was lengthened and the tower re-erected.
 Stained glass windows from the same period are by Hardman & Co.
 The building is Grade II listed.

 The tower has a ring of six bells.
 Robert I Wells of Aldbourne cast the second, third and tenor bells in 1767.
 Robert II Wells cast the fifth bell in 1788.
 John Warner & Sons of Cripplegate, London cast the treble and fourth bells in 1885.
 Some 220 graves in the churchyard have been catalogued.

 St John's parish is a member of the Chalke Valley benefice.

 Ebenezer Baptist Chapel was built in 1828 and closed in 1984.
 A Wesleyan Methodist chapel was built in 1875 and closed sometime before 1964.

 Amenities

 The village has a pub, the Talbot Inn, which dates from the mid-17th century.

 There is no primary school.
 A school which was built in 1835 took children of all ages until 1935; it was closed in 1963.
 Sandroyd School, at Rushmore House, is an independent preparatory and pre-preparatory school for children aged 2–13.

 Land at Win Green was bought by the National Trust in 1937; they provide a small car-park and describe the site as a "prominent landmark with fine views".

 Winklebury Hill is a Site of Special Scientific Interest; other sites lie partly within the parish at Pincombe Down, Rotherley Downs and Win Green Down.
-The Cranborne Chase SSSI includes Chase Woods, in the south-east of the parish.
+The Cranborne Chase SSSI includes Chase Woods, in the southeast of the parish.